 1. Set up an energy team

-For any bill-cutting initiative to be effective in your school, you will need a committed energy team who will take a long-term view, devising an action plan based on an energy audit of the facilities.
+For any bill-cutting initiative to be effective, you will need a committed energy team to take a long-term view, devising a plan based on an energy efficiency audit of the facilities.
 The team – teachers, caretakers and pupils – will become the flag-bearers for the energy-saving policies in the school.

 They will focus on the key areas of energy use: lighting, heating, computing and catering.
-School pools would also be a focus if in place.
-The team will pull together data on which equipment have the biggest energy consumption as well factors like weather patterns, pupil numbers and active classrooms.
+If you have them, school swimming pools would also be a focus.
+The team will pull together data on which equipment has the biggest energy consumption, as well as factors like weather patterns, pupil numbers, and active classrooms.

 2. Check the temperature